antoineleno/alx_finale_porfolio/README.md

 ## 📘  *How to use this project*
-*After completing the installation steps, an admin, supplier and client user will be created with the following credentials :*
+*After completing the installation steps, an admin, supplier and client users will be created with the following credentials :*
 > - ***email***&nbsp;: *rmarketadmin@gmail.com*
 > - ***password*** : *roofmarketpassword*